 Propulsion components are any component that would be involved in the movement of your boat.
-This section will detail the components that are submerged or underwater most of the time.
-Fig 6.1 will detail most of the components.

 6.1.1 Propellers

 The propeller supplied with your boat has been selected as the best propeller for average use.
 Propellers use "pitch" or the angle of the blades to determine the amount of power exerted from your engines.
 Do not change the pitch of your propellers without getting your dealers recommendations first.
 If you change to a different propeller pitch, under no circumstances use a propeller which allows the engine to operate at a higher than recommended RPM.
 Your engine manual will specify the maximum recommended RPM.